-Agreement, be regarded as being the responsibility of the Government of Canada:
+Agreement, be regarded as being the responsibility of Poland :

-- (a) In the case of import into Canada, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of Canada, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.
+- (a) In the case of import into Poland, from the time that such responsibility ceases to lie with the exporting State, and no later than the time at which the material reaches its destination; and - (b) In the case of export out of Poland, up to the time at which the recipient State assumes such responsibility, and no later than the time at which the nuclear material reaches its destination.

-The point at which the transfer of responsibility will take place shall be determined in accordance with suitable arrangements to be made by the States concerned.
-Neither Canada nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.
+The point at which the transfer of responsibility will take place shall be determined in accordance with suitable arrangements to be made by Poland with the other States concerned.
+Neither Poland nor any other State shall be deemed to have such responsibility for nuclear material merely by reason of the fact that the nuclear material is in transit on or over its territory, or that it is being transported on a ship under its flag or in its aircraft.